zkellerdevelops/deadsets/README.md

 <h2>Purpose</h2>

 <p>This is a Unix Command Line app I am building using Ruby for my capstone project for Nashville Software School.
-The purpose is to create a way for fans of the band the Grateful Dead to look up concert set lists from the band's long an illustrious career of live performances.</p>
+The purpose is to create a way for fans of the band the Grateful Dead to look up concert setlists from the band's long an illustrious career of live performances.</p>

 <h2>Project Status / To Do</h2>